A-Jaswal/Bootcamp_DA_Portfolio/README.md

 # Hi, I'm Anu.
 Welcome to My GitHub Portfolio 👋

-This repository showcases my learning in data analytics and programming while under going the data skills bootcamp.
-Here you'll find projects I've built using Python, SQL, Power BI, Tableau, and other tools I'm exploring as I strengthen my skills in data analysis and visualisation.
-I’m continuously updating this space with new exercises, dashboards, and code as I progress.
+This is my data analytics portfolio.
+Here you’ll find the projects I built during my Data Skills Bootcamp — covering Python, SQL, Power BI, Tableau, and more — as I develop practical skills in analysis, visualisation, and problem‑solving.
+This repository is a living space that grows as I learn.

-<h2 style="color:#005EB8;"><strong>What I Have Learnt</strong></h2>

 ## 🧑‍💻 What I Have Learnt

-### 🧮 Excel & Data Basics
+### ▦ Excel & Data Basics
 I learnt to use basic and advanced Excel features, formulas, and functions to clean, analyse, and organise data effectively.

-### 📊 Tableau & Power BI Dashboards
+### 📈 Tableau & Power BI Dashboards
 I learnt the key features and functions of Tableau and Power BI, and how to create interactive visualisations and dashboards for data‑driven insights.

-### 🗄️ SQL & MySQL Workbench
+### 🧱 SQL & MySQL Workbench
 I learnt essential database concepts, SQL syntax, and how to perform data manipulation, filtering, and querying using MySQL Workbench.

-### ☁️ Azure Cloud Computing
+### 🌐 Azure Cloud Computing
 I learnt the fundamentals of cloud computing, including IaaS, PaaS, SaaS, major cloud providers, data protection legislation, and features of Azure services such as Blob Storage, Data Lake, File Storage, Table Storage, and Cosmos DB.

-### 🐍 Python & Google Colab
+### 💻 Python & Google Colab
 I learnt the purpose and advantages of Python, how algorithms impact data processing, and how to use libraries like Pandas, NumPy, Matplotlib, and Seaborn along with comparison operators, conditional statements, and loops.